A Historic Past Producing

 High-Grade Gold Project

 The Palmetto Project is located in Esmeralda County, Nevada, within the southern portion of the Walker Lane gold trend.
-Smooth holds a 100% undivided interest (not subject to any outstanding royalties) in 116 unpatented mining claims totaling 2117 acres on the project.
+Smooth holds a 100% undivided interest (subject to a 2% NSR) in 116 unpatented mining claims totaling 2117 acres on the project.

-- Smooth Rock owns a 100% undivided interest in the Palmetto Project (not subject to any outstanding royalties).
+- Smooth Rock holds a 100% undivided interest in the Palmetto Project (subject to a 2% NSR).

 - Advanced Gold Project with an updated NI 43-101 mineral resource estimation (WSP Canada Inc, October, 2020) of 300,000 Au oz inferred resources.